visit-dav/visit/src/doc/dev_manual/OpenGL.rst

 https://www.khronos.org/registry/OpenGL/specs/gl/glx1.4.pdf

-GLX functions all start with "glX" and GLX constants all start with "GLX_".
+GLX functions all start with "glX" and GLX constants all start with "GLX".

 Here is a link to some documentation about creating an OpenGL 3.0 context.
 It is the source of the test in build_visit to determine if the OpenGL on a system supports creating a 3.2 context.